TutorialDoctor/Software_Development/README.md

 - For an easy start, you can use the [Brackets IDE](http://brackets.io) to practice Python.
 There is an extenssion that allows you to run Python and Ruby scripts.
 To download, go to File/Extension Manager within Brackets and search "Python."
 The link to the repository for the extension is [here](https://github.com/jadbox/brackets-integrated-development).
 As a note, this extension cannot use the raw_input() and input() functions.

-- If you have an iPad it [Pythonista](https://itunes.apple.com/app/pythonista/id528579881) and [Editorial](https://itunes.apple.com/us/app/editorial/id673907758?mt=8) are worth the purchase.
+- If you have an iPad the [Pythonista](https://itunes.apple.com/app/pythonista/id528579881) and [Editorial](https://itunes.apple.com/us/app/editorial/id673907758?mt=8) are worth the purchase.
 I used Editorial to learn Python myself.
 No installations were required.

 - This is a work in progress.
 Hope it helps.